kazurayam/How_to_let_TestCases_in_a_TestSuite_to_quit_once_a_TestCase_failed/README.md

 #### Test Listener

-You will wonder how `Advisor` can advise Test Cases if they should quit or not.
-How the `Advisor` is informed that any of preceding Test Cases passed or failed?
+You will wonder how `Advisor` is informed if the status preceding Test Cases (passed or failed)?
 The trick is performed by a Test Listener.

 [Test Listeners/TL1](Test%20Listeners/TL1.groovy)